 Employers and employees are free to negotiate the terms and conditions of their employment relationship.
-However, employees have certain minimum rights granted by the law and the parties negotiation cannot stipulate conditions or rights below the legal minimum provisions.
-The minimum working conditions and rights are set forth in the Romanian Labor Code and the applicable Collective Agreements, if applicable.
+However, employees have certain minimum rights granted by the law and the parties’ negotiation cannot stipulate conditions or rights below the legal minimum provisions.
+Any contractual clauses that are meant to establish rights below the minimum ones are null.

-The maximum average working time is established by the Labor Code and consists of 40 hours per week and 8 hours per day.
-Maximum legal working time is 48 hours per week, including overtime hours.
+The maximum average working time consists of 40 hours per week and 8 hours per day, and the maximum legal working time is 48 hours per week, including overtime hours.
 By exception, the maximum working legal time, including overtime may be extended over 48 hours per week, under the condition that the average working hours calculated for a 4 month period, will not exceed 48 hours per week.
 For certain activities, the parties (the social partners, employees’ representatives and employers’ representatives) may negotiate a period of more than 4 months, but not longer than 12 months.

 Romania’s stringent working hours’ regulations are significantly stricter than its EU counterpart.
 Overtime shall be compensated with paid, off hours in the course of the next 60 days.
 If compensation is not possible within that 60-day timeframe, the overtime shall be paid to the employee by adding a bonus to the salary.
 The overtime addition cannot be lower than 75% of the base salary.
 Employees who are not 18 years old are prohibited from overtime work.
 Part-time employees cannot work overtime.
 The employee‘s total working hours for one month, including overtime is recorded in writing on the pay slip.

 Employer’s Obligation to Provide a Healthy and Safe Workplace